phu0ngng/nccl/doc/source/env.rst

 Value accepted
 ^^^^^^^^^^^^^^
-Default is 0, set to 1 to disable that mechanism.
+Default is 0, set to 1 to disable this mechanism.

 NCCL_PXN_DISABLE
 ----------------